 If you’re wondering how to write a logline for a screenplay, you’re not alone.
 Having an awesome logline is one of the most critical factors in promoting your script.
 To help you out, we broke the process into some simple steps.

-It can get the attention of film producers and industry executives.
-And once your film is produced, the logline can be used as a starting point for marketing the movie.
+It can attract the attention of film producers and industry executives.
+Once your film is produced, the logline can be used as a starting point for marketing the movie.

 Writing a Logline